Intervening Acts and Remoteness Lecture

 Third party acts take place after the original harm to the claimant or their property, but can be thought of as disrupting the claim in some way.
 Consider a situation in which a car is damaged by a negligent driver, who pays compensation.
 The next week, the same car is negligently crushed into a cube by a parking official.
 The driver who merely damaged the car might argue that they should only have to pay compensation to cover one week's worth of damage, since the original damage to the car was completely overtaken by the act of crushing it.

-It is also possible for liability to be apportioned between the original defendant and the third party.
+It is also possible for liability to be apportioned between the original wrongdoer and the third party.
 In Wright v Lodge & Shepherd [1993] 4 All ER 299 a driver broke down on a busy road, and failed to move her car onto the hard shoulder.
 This caused a lorry to crash into it.
-The defendant negligently swerved to avoid the crashed lorry onto the other side of the road, causing another crash to occur.
-The courts ruled that whilst the defendant had acted unreasonably, the ultimate cause was the first driver’s negligence, and so split the cost of damages 10%/90%, between the first driver and the defendant.
+The lorry driver negligently swerved onto the other side of the road, causing another crash to occur.
+The courts ruled that whilst the lorry driver had acted unreasonably, the first driver's negligence in failing to move her car was also a cause.
+The damages were apportioned 10% to the first driver and 90% to the lorry driver.

 Third Party Acts - Unrelated to the Original Harm

-The courts ruled that although the original injury was ‘overtaken’ by the new injury, that this did not constitute an intervening act within tort.
-It was instead ruled that his compensation for the original injury should remain in place - the robbers had never been caught, and thus could not be sued, so to end the original compensation claim would leave the claimant without remedy.
+The House of Lords ruled that although the original injury was 'overtaken' by the new injury, this did not constitute an intervening act within tort.
+It was instead ruled that the original claim for compensation should remain in place - the robbers had never been caught, and thus could not be sued, so to end the original compensation claim would leave the claimant without remedy.
 It was held that the original claim for loss of earnings still stood - the claimant still could not work properly, even if a new injury was now the prevailing cause of this.

 However, the position in Baker is not necessarily applied consistently.
 See Jobling v Associated Dairies Ltd [1982] AC 794.
-The claimant had an original slip and fall injury due to his employer’s negligence, resulting in a back injury.
+The claimant had an original slip and fall injury due to his employer's negligence, resulting in a back injury.
 This led to a loss of 50% in his earning capacity, for which he was compensated.
-Three years later (but still before trial!) the claimant independently developed a spinal disease called spondylotic myelopathy, leaving him completely unable to work.
-In contrast to Baker, the courts ruled that the new disease constituted an intervening act, breaking the chain of causation and leaving the claimant’s employer only liable for the three-years between the injury and the new disease.
+Three years later (but still before trial) the claimant independently developed a spinal disease called spondylotic myelopathy, leaving him completely unable to work.
+In contrast to Baker, the House of Lords ruled that the new disease constituted an intervening event, breaking the chain of causation and leaving the claimant's employer only liable for the three years between the injury and the onset of the new disease.

 Claimant Acts

-There also exists the possibility for the claimant’s themselves to take an intervening act, breaking the chain of causation between the defendant’s acts and the eventual injury.
+There also exists the possibility for claimants themselves to take an intervening act, breaking the chain of causation between the defendant's acts and the eventual injury.
 This took place in McKew v Holland & Hannen & Cubitts.

 Whilst the defendant accepted liability for the original injury, it disputed liability for this second injury.
-The courts agreed, ruling that the claimant had acted unreasonably in descending the stairs without taking proper precautions (i.e. moving slowly so that he might react to his leg giving way).
+The House of Lords agreed, ruling that the claimant had acted unreasonably in descending the stairs without taking proper precautions (i.e. moving slowly so that he might react to his leg giving way, or seeking assistance).

 Acts of Nature